 for draining to create 3-foot loops, and store on a hose rack or in a large container.
 Please

-note: To avoid kinking hose problems, you should never hang your hose on a nail with
+avoid kinking hose problems, you should never hang your hose on a nail with

 centralized pressure in one spot.